SindreSvendby/auth0-braintree-payment/README.md

 for more infomation see [api docs](https://auth0.com/docs/api/v2)

+the app can then be started by running `npm start`.

 The callback is hardcoded to be setup to be `http://localhost:3000/login/callback`.
-So you can verify that it work.
+So you can verify that it work localy.

 ### Design